Rotorua farm worker jailed for life for brutally stabbing ex-wife Xi Wang to death

 He had been estranged from Wang after the pair met in November 2014 and married six months later.

-The couple moved to Rotorua, where Beazley worked as a farm hand, but the relationship only lasted until September 2015.
+The couple moved to Rotorua, where Beazley worked as a farm hand, but the relationship only lasted until September 2015 and Wang moved to Auckland.

 Soon after Wang discovered she was pregnant and gave birth to a son.